mtorials/hugo-mt32/content/posts/the-difficulty-of-making-a-simple-blog.md

 Ok, I was not actually using it.
 After programming this for months I tried to deploy it and I failed.
 I did not know how to use docker properly but I had to use it for Prisma and the database.
 Also setting up my node project for deployment on my virtual server (VPS) was harder then I thought it would be.
 The extra step from TypeScript to JavaScript did not help there either.

 ### Hugo and Netlify

+After too much frustration about not being able to easily deploy an already finished website I suspended this project but I did not plan on giving up completely.
+I never liked idea